turingschool/md_launch_curriculum/Mod1/ProfessionalDevelopment/PeerFeedback.md

 ### Setup
 First,
-* Clone down your partner’s project
+* Clone down your partner’s project.
+You do not need to fork before cloning.
 * Run your partner's project as a user would

 ### Usability